atmcgrath/ve-test/README.md

 An alternative to using a Wikidata identifier for map positioning is to use regular latitude and longitude coordinates.
 In that approach the QID would be replaced with the coordinates `27.5,84.333`, resulting in an identical map.

 Similar to the image viewer, map zooming is controlled using the buttons located in the top-left corner of the map viewer.
 Panning is performed with the keyboard arrow keys or by mouse click-and-drag.

+## More options

+"I am so sorry for you, Alan," he murmured, "but you leave me no alternative.
+I have a letter written already.
+Here it is.
+You see the address.
+If you don't help me, I must send it.
+If you don't help me, I will send it.
+You know what the result will be.
+But you are going to help me.
+It is impossible for you to refuse now.
+I tried to spare you.
+You will do me the justice to admit that.
+You were stern, harsh, offensive.
+You treated me as no man has ever dared to treat me--no living man, at any rate.
+I bore it all.
+Now it is for me to dictate terms."

+### Nuclear power {.cards}

+#### History

+Campbell buried his face in his hands, and a shudder passed through him.

+#### Accidents

+"No, Alan, you must not leave the house.
+Write out on a sheet of notepaper what you want and my servant will take a cab and bring the things back to you."

+#### Present & Future

+"Yes, it is my turn to dictate terms, Alan.
+You know what they are.
+The thing is quite simple.
+Come, don't work yourself into this fever.
+The thing has to be done.
+Face it, and do it."